hazelcast/hazelcast/site/website/versioned_docs/version-4.0/architecture/distributed-computing.md

 In this picture the source and sink vertices have a local parallelism of one and the inner vertices have local a parallelism of two.
 Jet has reasonable default for the local parallelism depending on the work a given vertex is doing.
-For computational vectices it matches the number of available CPU cores and for IO-bound vertices it uses one or two.
+For computational vertices it matches the number of available CPU cores and for IO-bound vertices it uses one or two.

 Jet replicates this layout on every cluster node, connecting the